glossopm/nx-workshop-node/docs/lab7/LAB.md

-# 💻 Lab 7 - Add a NestJS API
+# 💻 Lab 7 - Generate a type lib that the API and CLI can share

-###### ⏰ Estimated time: 10-15 minutes
+###### ⏰ Estimated time: 15 minutes

 <br />

-Up until now we've had a single app in our repository, and a few other libs that it uses.

-But remember how we created that `fake-api` way back in the second lab, that only our `store` app can access?

-Our new routed component suddenly needs access to the games as well, so in this lab we'll be adding a completely new app, this time on the backend, as an API.
-And we'll use the `@nrwl/nest` package to easily generate everything we need.

-You do not need to be familiar with Nest (and you can use the `@nrwl/express:app` plugin instead if you wish).
-All the NestJS specific code for serving the games is provided in the solution.
+Now our project graph looks a bit disconnected.
+The CLI and the API still do not have anything in common.
+The power of Nx libraries is that they can be shared among any number of projects.

+We'll look at creating libs to store Typescript interfaces and then we'll use the Nx **Move** generator to move that library around our project, with minimal effort.
 <br /><br />

 ## 📚 Learning outcomes:

-- **Explore other plugins in the Nx ecosystem**
+- **Explore other real-world examples of creating shared libs for a specific project**
+- **Learn to use the `move` generator**
   <br /><br /><br />

 ## 📲 After this workshop, you should have: